jpwijbenga/fpai-documentation/OSGi/Introduction.md

 **Figure: Overview of the OSGi framework**

 As can be seen in this image, OSGi runs on a Java Virtual Machine and can be viewed as an operating system for that machine.
-It handle installation and removal of applications, provides parts to make sure that components can communicate (through a service layer) and it handles security very well.
-This model has been extended for the EF-Pi, where we provide more standardized API's and components for easy development of smart energy applications
+It handles installation and removal of applications, provides parts to make sure that components can communicate (through a service layer) and it handles security very well.
+This model has been extended for the EF-Pi, where we provide more standardized API's and components for easy development of smart energy applications.

 ## This chapter

 This chapter will go through the different concepts in OSGi by creating a few demonstration applications for API, using Eclipse and bndtools.
-The first section will install these tools and setup your environment and the sections after that will step-by-step introduce the different concepts.
+The first section will describe how to install these tools and setup your environment and the following sections provide a step-by-step introduction to the different OSGi concepts.